This article presents recommendations to keep in mind when designing a system using NServiceBus.

 With message handlers separated by SLA, the scalability needs for the message handlers can be adjusted to make sure that the critical time (the amount of time the message waits to be processed + the processing time) does not exceed that SLA.

-For more information on monitoring the critical time, see Monitoring NServiceBus solutions: Getting started
+For more information on monitoring the critical time, see the NServiceBus monitoring setup guide.

 ❌ DO NOT abstract away NServiceBus